stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 > Referring to the figure that we just discussed (provided), indicate, for each of the following items, whether they belong to the machine domain (1), application domain (2), or their intersection (3).

-1. _An algorithm sorts a list of books in alphabetical order by the first author's name._ Machine domain
+1. _An algorithm sorts a list of books in alphabetical order by the first author's name_.
+Machine domain
-2. _A notification of the arrival of a message appears on a smart watch._ Their intersection
+2. _A notification of the arrival of a message appears on a smart watch_.
+Their intersection
-3. _An employee wants to organize a meeting with a set of colleagues._ Application domain
+3. _An employee wants to organize a meeting with a set of colleagues_.
+Application domain
-4. _A user clicks a link on a web page._ Their intersection
+4. _A user clicks a link on a web page_.
+Their intersection

 ### Requirements Quiz

-_Which of the following requirements are non-functional requirements?_
+_Which of the following requirements are non-functional requirements_?

 - The WordCount program should be able to process large files
 - The Login program for a website should be secure